-Cassandra: So I started in Baja, California, and I did a whale watching road trip all along that peninsula, camping and stopping at different locations to see whales.
+Cassandra: So I started in Baja, California, and I did a whale watching road trip all along that peninsula, camping, and stopping at different locations to see whales.
 I then completed my scuba diving certification, in Baja California, then I went to Playa Del Carmen about two years later and did my advanced scuba diving certification, there.

 Kim Napier: So what's scuba diving like in that area?

 Cassandra: Oh, it's amazing, it's amazing.
 I'll say in Playa Del Carmen it's one of the best places in the world.
 You see turtles, you see large fish, you see algae, you see...
-I saw a gigantic eel, that apparently just lives in this ship wreck and I was so surprised to find him and was told after the dive that he's just always there, every single day, waiting for divers to come down and say hi.
+I saw a gigantic eel, that apparently just lives in this shipwreck and I was so surprised to find him and was told after the dive that he's just always there, every single day, waiting for divers to come down and say hi.

-Kim Napier: When you're in Baja California, you then hitch hiked with a couch surfing friend?
+Kim Napier: When you're in Baja California, you then hitchhiked with a couch surfing friend?

 Cassandra: I did.
 So I met her actually the previous year in Tijuana, she lives in Tijuana.
-And she wrote me and she said "I go to see the whales every winter, would you like to go with me?".
+And she wrote to me and she said: "I go to see the whales every winter, would you like to go with me?".
 So I did, I flew back to San Diego and then I crossed the border into Tijuana and we made a plan to go down the border.
 We actually found another couch surfer to go with us and he drove for the first couple of days, which was really nice because when she went to pick up her tent we realized that there were no poles in the tent.
 So we would have been in for a terrible surprise when we went to go set up the tent at night.

-When he had to go back up to Tijuana, we hitch hiked!
-We hitch hiked the whole way down the peninsula with a lot of Canadian retired couples who, I would learn, vacation in Baja California, Mexico, every winter.
+When he had to go back up to Tijuana, we hitchhiked!
+We hitchhiked the whole way down the peninsula with a lot of Canadian retired couples who, I would learn, vacation in Baja California, Mexico, every winter.
 And there's these massive RV camps and lots all along the peninsula so they would drive us to wherever they were going, we would spend the night, and then we would find someone to take us the next stretch.

 Kim Napier: So jumping in with Mom and Dad or Grandma and Grandpa, seems a lot safer than what I was envisioning.

 Cassandra: It was, it was very safe.
 We did have other offers and we just used our best judgment as two single women.
 There were offers from... we had an offer from a truck with three men in the front and we decided they might be very nice, but we didn't think that was the best option for us, so we let that pass.
-At one point we had a Mexican couple, a male and a female probably in their 30's, that were driving on a short vacation they took and so they gave us a ride to one of the cities, as well.
+At one point we had a Mexican couple, a male and a female probably in their 30's, that was driving on a short vacation they took and so they gave us a ride to one of the cities, as well.
 We ended up staying at their hotel that night, just because we got in too late to try to find any accommodations.